peanutbuttermurmite/peanut/README.md

 # peanut
-A new package manager.Coming soon to linux and part of Peanut OS.
+A new distro-agnostic package manager.Coming soon to linux and part of the arch-based Peanut OS.

 How it works:

-1.A git repository or file hosting service is added to your sources 2.The .peanut files are downloaded
+1.A git repository or file hosting service is added to your sources

+2.The .peanut files are downloaded

 3.Once a .peanut file is verified, a key is assigned to it.

 4.Verified packages can be added to your .peanut database.

 5.Packages in your database can be installed or uninstalled at any time.

 6.Peanut Package Manager keeps a record of all packages installed so you know what they are.

 All commands require root (sudo is recommended)